rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 >**Note:** Supported by [enabling cluster monitoring](#configuring-cluster-monitoring).

-These metrics display the hardware utilization for a Kubernetes workload, you can easily take an insight into your [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) and so on.
+These metrics display the hardware utilization for a Kubernetes workload.
+You can also view metrics for [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) and so on.

-At the same time, you can browse into a pod view and take the monitoring data of it from the **Pod Metrics**, further, for some container information, you can deep into the container view to receive them from the **Container Metrics**.
+To view the pod metrics, navigate into the pod view and click on **Pod Metrics**.
+You can also view the container metrics by navigating to **Container Metrics** option

 [_Get expressions for Workload Metrics_]({{< baseurl >}}/rancher/v2.x/en/tools/monitoring/expression/#workload-metrics)